VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 This is similar to `rate(some_counter[5m])`.

-Please note, opposite to [rate](https://docs.victoriametrics.com/metricsql/#rate), `increase` aggregations can be combined safely afterwards.
-This is helpful when the aggregation is calculated by more than one vmagent.

 Aggregating irregular and sporadic metrics (received from [Lambdas](https://aws.amazon.com/lambda/) or [Cloud Functions](https://cloud.google.com/functions)) can be controlled via [staleness_interval](#staleness) option.